 Why does the human mind prefer miracles over science?

 Human brains do not like scientific formulas, they like legends, stories, metaphors.
 The moment a scientist produces a rational explanation for a purported miracle, people need a new myth to replace it.
 Newton's and Einstein's brains were working unlike the brains of most people in that they were looking for rational theories to supplant myths.

 The ordinary brain needs miracles.
-Those are the hallucinations, the random hallucinations, that fed it since ancient times.
+Miracles are hallucinations, random hallucinations, that have fed the brain since ancient times.
 Most brains don't know how to work without those hallucinations.
-Most brains cannot work our of pure logic, most brains need that irrational element.
+Most brains cannot work in a purely logical manner, most brains need that irrational element.

 Our brain is still very much dependent on the hallucinating voices that come from nowhere, have no explanation and prompt us to experience new behavior.

 The Newtons and Einsteins were geniuses because they achieved a higher level of consciousness in which every miracle is questioned and no myth is ever generated.
 In those brains, the hallucinating voices have been reduced to only one, which expresses their quest for rationality.
 The chaotic noise of the hallucinating voices has been replaced by the ordered silence of logical thinking.